phxlang/phx/doc/syntax/Spread_operator.md

 # Spread operator

-PHP already knows the spread operator for unpacking arguments from an array for a method call:
+PHP already knows the spread operator for unpacking arguments out of an array for a method call:

 ```php
 <?php